 We are all unfreezing and the windows of the monster truck, also our camera lenses get covered in steam.
 We enjoy the last rays of the sunset on our way back.

 The tunnel would quickly disappear with no trace if there would be no maintenance works ongoing.
 Naturally created ice caves in Vatnajokull National Park on the South of Iceland also disappear and the new ones are created every year.

-Going inside of the glacier is a once-in-a-lifetime experience but it leaves bitter taste to know you destroy the amazing world that you admire.
-Even if you carbon offset your mean of transport by donating some dollars to plant a tree that will be planted in a forest near Húsafell according to environmental policy of the place – your visit will not go unnoticed.
+Going inside of the glacier is a once-in-a-lifetime experience but it leaves a bitter taste to know you destroy the amazing world that you admire and your visit will not go unnoticed.